 “Johnson, did you say?
 Sorry, do I know you?”

 “Tim Johnson.
-Triage nurse, the Royal and General, yesterday?”
+Triage nurse, the Royal and General, this afternoon?”

 “How are you feeling now?”

 “Not too bad.
-I want to have a bath but I don't want to get the bandage wet and it's difficult because I have to keep the plaster on my arm dry.”
+I want to have a bath but I don't want to get the bandage wet.”

 “If you get it wet, it would be best to change it after your bath.
 I don't know if you'll be able to do that on your own.
 Probably best not to get it wet if you can manage that.”

 “In the hospital we give bed-baths.
 You might be able to do something like that.
-Put a couple of layers of towel on your bed, and get a bowl of hot water and a sponge.
-Squeeze it out well when you use it.
-It might be worth having two bowls and two sponges, and use one for soaping and the other for rinsing.
+Put a couple of layers of towel on your bed, and get a bowl of hot water and a sponge, and squeeze it out well when you use it.
+It might be worth having two bowls, and two sponges, and use one for soaping and the other for rinsing.
 That way you can rinse the soap off more thoroughly.”

 “I'd rather have a nice soak in a bath.”

 “Well, yes.
 Bed-baths are awkward, certainly.
-Look, if you want to have a proper bath, if you like I could come over and help you?”
+Look, if you want to have a proper bath, if you like I could come over and help you with the bandage after?”

 Stephen's surprise was palpable over the telephone.
 “Would you do that?
 Do you do home visits?”